sky-music/sky-python-music-sheet-maker/CONTRIBUTING.md

 # Contributing

 Contributions are welcomed from everyone.
-However, please abide by the following guidelines if possible when submitting a Github Pull Request on the sky-python-music-sheet-maker project:
+However, please adhere by the following guidelines if possible when submitting a Github Pull Request and working on the codebase for the sky-python-music-sheet-maker project:

 ## Pull requests and commits